codesharpdev/recordly/README.md

 > Huge thank you to **tadees** for supporting!
 This donation directly helps cover the Apple Developer fees to get Recordly signed and notarised for macOS.
 Still waiting for Apple approval.
 [**Support the project**](https://ko-fi.com/webadderall/goal?g=0)

-> Recordly originally started as a fork of OpenScreen, and is expanded to include a full cursor animation/rendering pipeline, native macOS and Windows screen recording workflow, an animated webcam overlay bubble system, zoom animations faithful to Screen Studio, cursor loops, audio tracks, and more major features.

 ---
 ## What is Recordly?